Ink (2009 film): Plot

-At the same time in the dreamworld, the Storytellers Allel, Gabe, and Sarah (played by Jennifer Batter, Eme Ikwuakor, and Shelby Malone, respectively) work to find a way to awake Emma.
+At the same time in the dreamworld, the Storytellers Allel, Gabe, and Sarah (played by Jennifer Batter, Eme Ikwuakor, and Shelby Malone, respectively) work to find a way to awaken Emma.
 In order to do this, they receive the help of Jacob (Jeremy Make), an eccentric blind spirit known as a "Pathfinder".
 Meanwhile, a Storyteller named Liev (Jessica Duffy) confronts Ink and attempts to discourage him from delivering Emma to the Incubi.
 After Ink threatens to murder Emma if Liev continues to pursue him, Liev surrenders to Ink as a prisoner.
 It is revealed that Ink is taking Emma's soul to the Incubi in order to become one of them and cease to be a Drifter.
 Soon after, Ink successfully barters with two Drifters for parts of the code.
 As Ink's prisoner, Liev tries to bolster Emma's bravery in order to thwart Ink.

 During this time, the Pathfinder Jacob unveils his abilities to the Storytellers: tapping into the "beat of the world" in order to cause physical changes that affect the course of time.
 Through a chain of events, Jacob causes several small accidents that culminate in a truck running a red light and crashing into John's car, revisiting an opening scene of the film.
 Due to his injuries, John is taken to a hospital, which turns out to be the same hospital where Emma is checked in.
 After recalling his happiness before his wife died, John walks to Emma's room, guarded by Allel as an unseen battle ensues between the Storytellers and Incubi.